 The size of the rocks matter.
 Smaller rocks will pass through the flutes of the auger bit.
 Larger rocks will cause the auger bit to jam in the hole.
 As a result, the auger bit gates stuck.

-Spud Bar – A spud bar is a long metal pole with a chisel on one end and a flat disc on the other.
+Spud Bar – A spud bar or digging bar is a long metal pole with a chisel on one end and a flat disc on the other.
 It resembles a giant nail.
 It is very heavy.
 Great for chipping away at hard ground, prying rocks out of holes, or breaking large rocks.

 Hammer Drill – A hammer drill is a type of drill that not only spins, but also jack hammers.
 A selection switch allows it to spin only, hammer and spin or just hammer.
 Hammer mode with a chisel bit will break through small rocks.

 Jackhammer – For larger rocks, a jackhammer comes in handy.
 Most rental stores will have electric ones for rent.
-Jackhammers don’t fit into fence post holes well.
+Jackhammers don’t fit into post holes well.
 Therefore, making the hole larger is require to fit one.

 Digging Fence Post Holes Around Tree Roots

-Digging holes in tree roots isn’t easy.
+Digging fence post holes in tree roots isn’t easy.
 However, it is easier than digging holes in rocky ground.
 Most times, after you pass through the first root, the digging gets easier.
 Although, sometimes roots stacked on top of roots still make digging difficult.

 The size of the root matters.
 Most times an auger will chew through smaller roots.
 Larger roots will take some effort to get through.
 For the largest roots, it is better to bypass them.
 This also avoids causing any damage to the tree.